Brad Hogg: Playing style

 He is one of the few bowlers who bowls left-arm wrist spin in international cricket.
 He has an excellent wrong'un and a well-disguised flipper, which he used to bowl Andy Flower, who was then considered to be one of the world's best at playing spin bowling, during the 2003 World Cup.
 In his book, Walking to Victory, Adam Gilchrist described it as "one of the balls of the tournament."
 During the 2007 Cricket World Cup, Hogg beat Andrew Flintoff with two consecutive wrong'uns, with the second one resulting in Flintoff being given out stumped.

 Hogg is well known for his use of his tongue while bowling, poking it out just before he bowls, which was considered his trademark.

-Controversy

-During the second test against India in Sydney it was alleged that Hogg called the Indian captain Anil Kumble and vice-captain Mahendra Singh Dhoni "bastards".
-Hogg faced a ban of between two and four Test matches after being charged with the level three offence under the International Cricket Council's Code of conduct which refers to abuse by reference to a player's "race, religion, gender, colour, descent, or national or ethnic origin."
-The hearing was set to take place on 14 January in Perth, but the BCCI dropped the charges a few days later.